Find out how to eat a fresh pawpaw or process pawpaw fruit for long-term storage in your freezer.

 Bite into it like an apple?
 Peel it?

-Whichever describes your predicament, you’ll find the answers to your questions in this article!
+Either way, you’ll find the answers to your pawpaw processing questions in this article!

-Pawpaws are a perennial fruit tree that made our top-5 fruit & nut tree list for our Ag zone, 7b.
-That top-5 list is based on three primary criteria: quality of the fruit/nut produced (nutrition + flavor), low maintenance, and high yield.
+Pawpaws are a perennial fruit tree that made the cut for our top-5 fruit & nut trees to grow for our Ag zone, 7b.
+That top-5 list is based on three primary criteria: quality of the fruit/nut produced (nutrition + flavor), low maintenance, and yield.

 We also have a detailed article all about how to grow pawpaw trees organically (from seed or sapling), if you’d like to grow your own pawpaws.

-Thus, during pawpaw season we end up with more fruit than we could possibly eat fresh, so we have to process and store it for later use.
+Thus, during pawpaw season we end up with more fruit than we could possibly eat fresh, so we have to process and store it in our freezer for later use.
 Below, we’ll share our pawpaw harvesting and processing tips to help you do the same.

 II: Warnings about eating pawpaw fruit